 Hymns in both churches are mainly sourced from The Church Hymnary 4th Edition.
 In Bellie Church, musical accompaniment is normally provided by either our modern Allen organ, our Yahama Clavinova or through our audio visual system.

-Our Worship Band was established in 2014 and now supports sung praise at Bellie on at least a monthly basis throughout the year.
-The focus of the Worship Band is more on contemporary hymns and songs.
-The Bellie Praise Group, an all-age vocal group from within the congregation, is also involved with various services throughout the year.
+Our Praise Band was established in 2014 and now supports sung praise at Bellie on at least a monthly basis throughout the year.
+The focus of the Praise Band is more on contemporary hymns and songs.

 Throughout the year, we also try to worship in different ways.
 An outdoor Sunrise Communion service has been celebrated on Easter Sunday at Speymouth Church for several years.
 Other outdoor worship has included Praise in the Park at Garmouth Village Park and ecumenical Pentecost worship and outdoor nativity in Fochabers Square.